-You will almost always need to include sections or ideas from other people’s work in your own academic work as standard academic practice.
-This can be from written resources such as journals and books, online resources such as webpages, information from lectures and more.
+You will almost always need to include ideas or information from other people’s work in your own academic

 Check your course’s specific requirements to make sure you understand what is asked of you.

 What are the different types of academic misconduct?

 Plagiarism is where you submit the work of others without properly recognising that it is someone

 else’s work and trying to pass it as your own work.
 It could include things like:

 Copying and submitting the work of a fellow student.

 Creating a piece of work by cutting and pasting sections of text and/or images, other

 found online, into a document without referencing the sources.

 Paraphrasing from a book or journal without referencing, for example changing one or two